Log Me In

-Forensic Psychology Dual Relationships
+Forensic Dual Relationships

 Treating psychotherapists may volunteer or be subpoenaed to appear in court and testify as expert witness regarding their clients.
 This generally occurs in cases involving personal injury or medical malpractice, and it is quite common for attorneys to contact the treating therapist.